API Reference#

 Parameters:

-• source (Union[Type[ConfigBase], ConfigBase, str, Path]) – Source to create config from: - ConfigBase class: instantiate with overrides - ConfigBase instance: apply overrides to copy - str/Path: file path to load config from
+• source (Union[Type[ConfigBase], ConfigBase, str, Path]) – Source to create config from: - ConfigBase class: instantiate with overrides - ConfigBase instance: apply overrides to copy - str/Path: file path to load config from (auto-detects class if name not provided)

 • **overrides – Keyword arguments to override in the config